Serpens66/Anno-1800-Mods/test.md

 WIP quest tutorial, will be deleted when finished and uploaded to the anno 1800 modding-guide

+TODO: das packen zu allgemein Quests: The same Quest and also the same Trigger can be started/triggered multiple times at once.
+So make sure to only start/register them once at the same time.

+"Defaults to" is based on the default values defined in properties.xml.
+There may be other values defined in the template you are using (if defined nowhere the values will be 0).

 # Properties/Values of Quests:
 See templates.xml searching for "<Name>A7_Quest" to see the properties a normal quest has.
 See p-t.xml and search for <Name>Quest</Name> (there are multiple results, in current version it is in line 46508) and the other relevant properties.
 Properties/values I don't mention here should be self explanatory or already explained enough by the description in p-t.xml